 What exactly is ‘child labour’?

-Child labour is work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.
+The International Labor Organization defines child labour as work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.

 It is work that should not be done by children, either because they are too young, or because it is dangerous and unsuitable for them.